fego/fego.github.io/docs/_posts/2020-09-15-Accelerate.markdown

 [^2]: sujet abordé par Adam Tornhill dans son livre [Software Design X-Ray](https://pragprog.com/titles/atevol/software-design-x-rays/)
 [^3]: voir [le rapport 2019](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) p21 (et p18 pour la comparaison entre les différents niveaux)
+[^4]: Citation issue de l'article : "_The co-author of the Spotify model and multiple agile coaches who worked at Spotify have been telling people to not copy it for years_"
+[^5]: Autre citation de l'article : "_You might have discovered the Spotify model because you were trying to figure out how to structure your teams.
+Don’t stop here.
+Keep researching_"